×

 When we asked people living in Tijuana about club and activities where newcomers can meet others, they responded:

 "Expats living in Tijuana can join clubs and activities such as language exchanges, sports clubs, hiking clubs and meet-up groups.
 Expatriates can also meet people by attending international events, such as music festivals or art exhibitions.
 Furthermore, expats may join existing professional or work related networks, or frequent cultural and social venues such as cafes and restaurants in Tijuana.
-Additionally, expats can join social media and online communities specifically designed for people living in Tijuana," wrote one member in Tijuana.
+Additionally, expats can join social media and online communities specifically designed for people living in Tijuana," wrote a member in Tijuana.

 "Tijuana is an athletic city.
 They love their soccer and baseball.
 Joining the local leagues are a great way of meeting others.
 They also have outdoor clubs such as hiking clubs and rock climbing and rappelling clubs which are active and a great way to meet others.
-The friends I made in one of these clubs then brought me around to different festivals and events at which I met more people and expanded my new friend network," remarked one expat who made the move to Tijuana.
+The friends I made in one of these clubs then brought me around to different festivals and events at which I met more people and expanded my new friend network," commented one expat who made the move to Tijuana.

 Welcome Home Mexico